eCQM Patient Gap Report

 - Adding a section on the patient summary for Screenings/Interventions/Assessments has been highly requested and crucial information for practices.
 It is known issue that S/I/A information being stored in Encounters is highly inefficient and requires users to scrub through countless encounters to retrieve S/I/A data.
 Having a section on the summary that aggregates all patient S/I/As would save hours of work and streamline workflows.
 This also brings attention to the poorly designed S/I/A module that could use some design love.
 This improvement would require more time and effort to execute.
 Additionally, I provided concepts around an alerts section that would live additionally on the patient summary that would house QPP specific alerts along with CMS alerts.
 Alerts has been another heavily requested area that would require more time and effort to execute effectively.

-This project entailed cosmetic improvements and additional functionality to the gap report, however, allowed opportunity with the help of user research to gain a deeper understanding of practice’s experience with Quality Payment Programs.
+This project entailed visual and interaction improvements to the gap report, however, allowed opportunity with the help of user research to gain a deeper understanding of practice’s experience with Quality Payment Programs.
+These future designs can help our practices work more efficiently during the stressful process of reporting.
 I see several opportunities for Practice Fusion to improve the eCQM dashboard and live up to the promise to be a partner for our practices and help them be successful.